Kernix13/vision-grid-express/README.md

   - Reorder saved images.
   - Delete images and their notes from your board.
   - Click the page image or editable text box to close the thumbnail strip.
+- Affirmation / Goal Statement
+  - Click any saved image on the page to open a modal with a larger view.
+  - Add an affirmation or goal statement for that image (115 character limit).
+  - Navigate to other saved images within the modal to quickly update each affirmation.
+  - These affirmations are shown in the full-screen slider instead of the standard page notes.
 - Lightbox Slider
   - A full-screen modal that cycles through saved images.
   - Adjustable timing between slides.
   - Displays the image's affirmation/goal statement created in the modal.
-- Affirmation / Goal Statement
-  - Click any saved image on the page to open a modal with a larger view.
-  - Add or edit a dedicated affirmation or goal heading for that image (115 character limit).
-  - Navigate to other saved images within the modal to quickly update multiple affirmations.
-  - These affirmations are shown in the full-screen slider instead of the standard page notes.

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>